guillotjulien/object-seeder/README.md

 3. If your changes impact the public API, make sure to add more tests and run the old ones
 5. Commit your changes (git commit -am 'Add some fooBar')
 4. Push to the branch (git push origin feature/fooBar)
-5. Open a new Pull Request
+5. Open a new Pull Request following the pull request template

 ## License